scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 title: "Speeding Up Compilation Time with `scalac-profiling`"
 ---

+Today I teach you how to use `scalac-profiling` to debug potential slow-downs in compilation.
+In particular, slow-downs coming from implicit search and macro expansion.

+The goal is to help you understand when these things are happening in your code, so you can reduce the parts of the code that triggers unnecessary implicit searches or macro expansions.

+The blog post focuses on typeclass derivation (which we explain later on), but the analysis and optimizations here presented can be migrated to any other codebase that makes a heavy use of macros or implicits.

+In many cases, slow compilations in the Scala community originate from either an unintentional misuse of a macro-based library, or inefficient macro implementations.
+Until now, Scala developers could not reduce this cost because tooling to profile compile times was lacking and knowledge of these issues limited.

 Today I write about how I've reduced compilation times of a project that uses typeclass derivation to create parsers for CLIs (command-line interfaces) with Shapeless.

-Typeclass derivation makes a heavy use of macros and implicit search to reduce boilerplate and reduce code maintenance, but has a high cost on compile times.
-In most of the cases, slow compilations of this common use case in the Scala community originate from either an unintentional misuse of a macro-based library, or inefficient macro implementations.

-Until now, Scala developers could not reduce the cost of the slow compilation times because tooling to profile compile times was lacking and knowledge of these issues limited.

-My goal in this blog post is to give you a walkthrough on how to find and reduce these compile times with `scalac-profiling`. `scalac-profiling` is a new Scala Center compiler plugin to complement my recent work on the compiler statistics infrastructure merged in 2.12.5.
-In this guide, I use the plugin to speed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.
+In this blog post, I use `scalac-profiling` to speed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.

-The analysis and optimizations here presented can be migrated to any other Scala project that derives a lot of types at compile time or makes a heavy use of implicits and macros.

 After reading the blog post, you should understand: